Cook, Learn, and Share to Fight Hunger.

 • Storage: Store sweet potatoes in a cool, dark, and dry place.
 They can last for several weeks if stored properly.

-• Peeling (Optional): The skin of sweet potatoes is edible and contains additional nutrients, but it can be peeled if desired.
+• Peeling (Optional): Their is edible and contains additional nutrients, but it can be peeled if desired.

 • Cooking Time: Sweet potatoes cook relatively quickly compared to other root vegetables.
 Be sure to monitor them closely to avoid overcooking.